axibase/atsd-use-cases/workshop/technical-writing.md

 ## The Global Audience and International Writer

 Write technical documentation with the world in mind.
-Whether this means simplifying the launguage in a technical document or using industry-standard terminology, be sure that the writing may be read by anyone with access to a translator, or a basic understanding of the language of the document.
+Whether this means simplifying the language in a technical document or using industry-standard terminology, be sure that the writing may be read by anyone with access to a translator, or a basic understanding of the language of the document.
 In the field of software development and computer science, the common and widely-understood lexicon should be used to properly name and describe operations and features.
 See the [Resources](#resources) section of this document for helpful links regarding composition.

 **Literary Language:** Avoid the desire to use words based on length or complexity.
-Words should be choosen for their ability to properly convey the required information.
+Words should be chosen for their ability to properly convey the required information.

 * "Leveraging programmatic solutions to common problems in the legacy API should be considered before seeking a new solution entirely."